-Mrs. W. E. Lake will give a luncheon and bridge party next Thursday at her new home. . . .
+Mrs. W. E. Lake will give a luncheon and bridge party next Thursday at her new home.

-One of the delightful affairs of the week was given by Mrs. R. M. Lam-bert, stake president of the Primary as-sociations in Pioneer stake, on Wednesday afternoon, when she entertained her stake board at an Orpheum party followed by a delicious supper at her home.
+One of the delightful affairs of the week was given by Mrs. R. M. Lam-bert, stake president of the Primary as-sociations in Pioneer stake, on Wednesday afternoon, when she entertained nesday afternoon, when she entertained her stake board at an Orpheum party followed by a delicious supper at her home.
 Those who enjoyed the affair were: Mrs. Rosa H. Barton, Mrs. An-nie L. Poulton, Mrs. Pearl T. Lambert, Mrs. Lillian K. Homer, Mrs. Jorgensen, Mrs. Lillian H. Coles, Miss Hardman and Mrs. Louise C. Andrew.
-Mrs. Lam-bert was assisted by her deurbtars bert was assisted by her daughters, Mrs. Etta Egley and Miss Mamle Lam-bert and Mrs. Clip W. Goss.
-All present had a most delightful time.
-A delightful affair is promised for A delightful affair is promised for next Thursday evening, when Liza Leh-man's song cycle, "The Golden Thres-hold." will be given by a quartet com-posed of Mrs. A. S. Peters, Miss Edna Cohn, M. J. Brines and Fred Smith.
+Mrs. Lam-bert was assisted by her dauchters. bert was assisted by her daughters, Mrs. Etta Egley and Miss Mamle Lam-bert and Mrs. Clio W. Goss All pres-ent had a most delightful time.

+A delightful affair is promised for A dengifier and r is promised for next thursday evening, when Liza Leh-man's song cycle, "The Golden Thres-hold," will be given by a quartet com-posed of Mrs. A. S. Peters, Miss Edna Cohn, M. J. Brines and Fred Smith.
 Mrs. Brines will be accompanist.
-A number of parties are being formed and the affair promises to be a distinct social as well as musical event.
+A number of partles are being formed and the affair promises to be a distingt and the affair promises to be a distinct social as well as musical event. . . .

-Mrs. William Reid gave an informal tea on Wednesday, the rooms being decorated in japonica and fruit blossoms, and the hostess assisted by Miss Marge Miller, Mrs. J. M. Bridwell, Mrs. Lester Freed, Miss Sadler, little Misses Ruth and Grace Kerr and Lucile Reid.
+Mrs. William Reid gave an informal tea on Wednesday, the rooms being decorated in japonica and fruit blos-soms, and the hostess assisted by Miss Marge Miller, Mrs. J. M. Bridweil, Mrs. Lester Freed, Miss Sadler, little Messes Ruth and Grace Kerr and Lucile Beid Reid.

-Mrs. A. E. Kimball entertained the Utopia club on Wednesday, four tables being played and prizes won by Mrs. E. A. Wall, Mrs. Matthew Cullen, Mrs. J. W. Houston and Mrs. C. C. Crismon.
+e + + Mrs. A. E. Kimball entertained the Utopia club on Wednesday, four tables being played and prizes won by Mrs. E. A. Wall.
+Mrs. Matthew Cullen, Mrs. J. W. Houston and Mrs. C. C. Crismon.